 One great way to stay connected and share information with people with similar interests, particularly in times of social isolation, is to connect through social media groups.
-Social media groups can be a found on a bunch of different social media channels, from Facebook to Instagram right through to LinkedIn.
+Social media groups can be found on a bunch of different social media channels, from Facebook to Instagram right through to LinkedIn and Reddit.
 Sometimes called communities or clubs these groups of people are generally connected by a shared belief, interest, hobby, activity, or passion.

 You might find groups for people who love patchworking, model trains, particular TV shows or podcasts, those who want to network & upskill by connecting with colleagues, groups for the alumni of a course or school, bushwalking or a sports club.
 Social media groups can even be used as a way of virtually connecting those that have a community group that meets in ‘real-life’.

 Groups might be established at the ground roots by individuals seeking out a community, or they may have been set up officially by an organisation or industry body.
 For example, a training body may set up a group as a way for students to connect and support each other.

 Just as there are many different types of groups, there are also many different reasons why people might want to use them.
 Here are a few different examples -

 - Finding other people across Australia and all over the world that share your niche interest (because you might not have found many people in your local community who love 19th century European Tapestry or Klee Kai dogs)

 - Getting help and support - this can either be for a new found hobby, a newly learnt skill, your job or a system/application that you need to use

 - A connection point for family and friends who want to be connected but live all over the continent or the world

 - An online club for those that are unable to leave their house to attend these types of clubs in person.